With January being National Blood Donor Month, you will probably see several requests for blood…

 What is Inflammation?

 Inflammation is your immune system’s protective response to foreign organisms (think bacteria and viruses) that are attempting to infect you and cause damage to your body.
-This process?removes the harmful stimuli in your body and jump start tissue repair.
+This process removes the harmful stimuli in your body and jump starts tissue repair.
 Inflammation is a complex biological process.
 Without it, wounds would putrefy and viruses would become deadly.
 But sometimes, inflammation can lead to other diseases.

 The “Good” Inflammation